 Origen was a controversial figure.
 His teachings were often misunderstood and misrepresented, yet even many of those who objected to Origen’s teachings honored him for his sanctity and faithfulness under persecution.
 But all of this changed in the sixth century.
 Our story jumps to 543, almost 300 years after Origen’s death.

 According to the 6th century historian Liberatus, the papal legate Pelagius journeyed to Egypt and Palestine in the early 540s.
 While in Jerusalem he met anti-Origenist monks who described to him the heresies of the Origenist monks and the conflicts they were generating, presented him an indictment (libellus) against the teachings of Origen, and prevailed upon him to present their indictment to the emperor.
 Upon his return to Constantinople, he did precisely that.
-In 543 Justinian sent an edict (unfortunately not translated into English) to St Menas, Patriarch of Constantinople, ordering him to convene a home synod (endemousa) and condemn the troublesome Alexandrian.
-He appended extracts from Origen’s First Principles.
-He may also have submitted nine pre-prepared anathemas.
-I say “may,” because we do not in fact know this to be the case—the acts of the synod are no longer extant—even though contemporary historians believe it to be likely.
-They believe this because the assignment of the nine anathemas to the 543 synod seems to make the best historical sense, given the available evidence.
-We may assume that the synod submitted to Justinian’s edict and confirmed, or created, the anathemas.
-In his history of the period (composed between 560-566), Liberatus tells us that the edict was sent to the patriarchs for their subscription.
-He also tells us that the patriarchs signed it, though he does not provide a source for this piece of information.
-No more is heard about the nine anathemas until the ninth century.
-In his history of world civilization (an ambitious project indeed!), monk Georgius Hamartolos (George the sinner) quotes the anathemas, copied, he says, from a commentary (author and date unknown), and identifies them as official canons of the Fifth Ecumenical Council!4 Historians now believe this identification to be mistaken, but the fact that one or more of the commentaries George had consulted make this error testifies to the confusion in the manuscript tradition.
-The nine anathemas read as follows:
+In 543 Justinian sent an edict (unfortunately not translated into English) to St Menas, Patriarch of Constantinople, ordering him to convene the home synod (synodus endemousa) and condemn the troublesome Alexandrian.
+He appended extracts from Origen’s On First Principles and nine pre-prepared anathemas.
+Liberatus states that the synod confirmed the anathemas.
+Justinian also sent the edict and anathemas to Pope Vigilius and the patriarchs of Alexandria, Antioch and Jerusalem.
+No more is heard about the nine anathemas until the 13th century.
+Nikephoros Kallistos Xanthopoulos, Byzantine historian and poet, quotes them in his Ecclesiastical History, copied, he says, from a commentary (author and date unknown), and identifies them as official canons of the Fifth Ecumenical Council!4 Historians now believe this identification to be mistaken, but the fact that one or more of the commentaries Nikephoros had consulted make this error testifies to the confusion in the manuscript tradition.
+The reprobations read as follows:

 1. If anyone says or holds that the souls of human beings pre-exist, as previously minds and holy powers, but that they reached satiety with divine contemplation and turned to what is worse and for this reason grew old in the love of God and are therefore called souls, and were made to descend into bodies as a punishment, let him be anathema.